whiskishivers/wxbot/README.md

   * requests
   * discord.py

 ## Features
-- Checks for alerts every 5 minutes.
+- Updates alert channel every 5 minutes, or every minute during extreme weather.
-- Checks for alerts every minute while extreme alerts are active.
+- Posts alerts with moderate, severe, extreme, or unknown severity.
-- Posts active alerts that are moderate, severe, extreme, or unknown in severity.
+  - Alerts of immediate urgency contain the full description.
-- Alert messages will contain a short description, list of affected zones and instructions.
+  - Other alerts contain a summary headline and a list of affected zones in your filter.
-- Alerts with immediate urgency will include the full description.
+- Alerts can be filtered using zone identifiers or GPS coordinates.
-- Location filters can be applied using zone identifiers or GPS coordinates.
+- Expired alert messages are automatically handled.

 ## Setup
 1. Make a `TOKEN` environment variable that contains your discord API token.